Stinrb/hr-attrition-analysis/README.md

 ## Demographics Analysis

-1. Age Group - The graph indicates that the 18-24 group shows the highest attrition rate at 39.18%, followed by 25-34 group at 20.22%.
-Together, these two segments account for over 60% of total attrition cases (150 out of 237 attrition count), placing them in a high-risk category.
+1. **Age** - The graph indicates that the 18-24 group shows the highest attrition rate at 39.18%, followed by 25-34 group at 20.22%.
+Together, these two segments account for over 60% of total attrition cases (150 out of 237 attrition count), placing them in most at-risk.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/age_group_attrition.png" width="45%" />
 </p>

-2. Gender - Attrition is fairly balanced between male and female employees, with males showing a slightly higher rate.
+2. **Gender** - Attrition is fairly balanced between male and female employees, with males showing a slightly higher rate.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/gender_attrition.png" width="45%" />
 </p>

-3. Education - Education levels also shows a farily balanced attrition rate across all groups, with the rate decreasing towards Doctorate degree holders.
+3. **Education** - Education levels also shows a farily balanced attrition rate across all groups, with the rate decreasing towards Doctorate degree holders.
 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/education_level_attrition.png" width="45%" />
 </p>

-4. Marital Status - Attrition appears significantly higher among single employees, who leave at more than twice the rate of their divorced counterparts.
+4. **Marital Status** - Attrition appears significantly higher among single employees, who leave at more than twice the rate of their divorced counterparts.
 Their attrition rate exceeds that of married employees by 13%, suggesting relationship status may influence employee turnover.

 <p align="center">
   <img src="https://github.com/Stinrb/hr-attrition-analysis/blob/main/visualizations/marital_status_attrition.png" width="45%" />
 </p>

-**Connections across high attrition variables.**
+### **Exploratory analysis across high attrition variables**
-Key questions:

 1. Is there a pattern in attrition across age group?
-2. Which marital status across age group is most at risk?
+2. Which marital status across age group is most at-risk?

+### **Findings:**

+#### 1. Age & Marital Status

 - The single employees in the 18–24 age group stand out with 50% or half of their population leaving the organization, followed by married employees at a 30% attrition rate.
 High attrition among single employees persists in the 25-34 age group.
 Notably, the 55–64 age group appears to have a high attrition rate among single employees, but this is more likely related to retirement or career transitions than disengagement.